Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Conceptual aspects

 \end{widetext}

 Fig. \ref{entropy} illustrates the distinctive nature of the entropy curves corresponding to different values of $\alpha$ (GB parameter) and $\eta$ (the quantum correction scale).
 For larger sizes, all curves tend to coincide, reflecting the dominance of the Bekenstein-Hawking term.
 It's important to note that our black hole system features bifurcate horizons and exhibits distinct non-extremal and extremal geometric descriptions corresponding to the cases $M > \sqrt{Q^2 + \alpha}$ and $M = \sqrt{Q^2 + \alpha}$, respectively.
 Beyond the extremal limit, the black hole singularity becomes naked, a scenario typically forbidden by the cosmic censorship conjecture \cite{Penrose:1969pc}.
 Due to the non-perturbative nature of exponential corrections in the quantum regime, the plots exhibit a sudden jump near the extremal limit whenever $M = \sqrt{Q^2 + \alpha}$.
 It's noteworthy that the entropy reaches a large value at this point but does not diverge.
-If one imagines the extremal limit as the endpoint of Hawking evaporation, as will become apparent from the heat capacity analysis in the next section, a black remnant is formed there.
 Upon further examination of the plots, we observe that $\eta$ contributes to a larger entropy [Fig. \ref{entropy}(a)], whereas $\alpha$ tends to hasten the end of evaporation (for a fixed $Q$) by shifting the extremal limit $M = \sqrt{Q^2 + \alpha}$ each time $\alpha$ is changed [Fig. \ref{entropy}(b)].
-Additionally, from Fig. \ref{entropy}(b), we notice that for the $\alpha=0$ case, the jump in entropy occurs precisely at $M=Q$, a characteristic of the Reissner-Nordström geometry in GR.\\ As one might discern, the quantum corrections to the entropy become prominent near the extremal limit $M=\sqrt{Q^2+\alpha}$, strongly indicating a precise definition of the black hole geometric scales and the applicability of quantum corrections to the entropy.
-The conventional perspective of Hawking evaporation assumes the black hole diminishes in size, involving the entirety of its horizon radius $r_{+}$, which naturally encompasses a combination of all three parameters in our case: $M$, $Q$, and $\alpha$.
+Additionally, from Fig. \ref{entropy}(b), we notice that for the $\alpha=0$ case, the jump in entropy occurs precisely at $M=Q$, a characteristic of the RN black holes in GR.\\ As quantum corrections to the entropy become relevant near the extremal limit $M=\sqrt{Q^2+\alpha}$, it is suggestive of the black hole geometric scales and the applicability of quantum corrections to the entropy.
+The conventional perspective of Hawking evaporation assumes that the diminishing black hole size involves the entirety of its horizon radius $r_{+}$, which naturally encompasses a combination of all three parameters in our case: $M$, $Q$, and $\alpha$.
 This fact is well-established concerning charged black holes \cite{Hiscock:1990ex}, where the charge-to-mass ratio evolves as the black hole continues its evaporation towards the extremal limit.
 However, our definition assumes a canonical ensemble framework where $M$ fluctuates while $Q$ and $\alpha$ remain constant.
 This implies that the entire evaporation process occurs via $M$, which governs the black hole's geometric scales.
 However, it's important to exercise caution regarding the magnitudes of all three parameters $M$, $Q$, and $\alpha$, as their values must satisfy the quantum gravity scale in relation to entropy corrections.
 Here, we enforce the condition that $Q$ and $\alpha$ are extremely small, providing nearly negligible contributions.
 Consequently, whenever $M \rightarrow \sqrt{Q^2 + \alpha}$, i.e., the extremal limit, our black hole tends to possess a quantum description; otherwise, it behaves as a classical system for all $M > \sqrt{Q^2 + \alpha}$.
 This description would place the black hole in a coexisting phase of classical and quantum descriptions corresponding to a characteristic value of $M$.
 As we will later observe, this particular value of $M$ corresponds to the first root of the heat capacity $C_{Q}$ (Fig. \ref{CQ}).
 With that said, the quantum corrections to the entropy via Eq. (\ref{S1}) naturally follow.